 - Use standard templates for your vision and scope, use case and System Requirements Specification (SRS) documents.

 - Define the mechanism and process of formal and informal reviews, helping to ensure that stakeholders effectively review, prioritize and explicitly accept the requirements baseline.

-- Instill team and customer discipline to handle requirement changes consistently and effectively.
+- Team and customer discipline to handle requirement changes consistently and effectively.

 While Industry groups such as IIBA’s BABOK 2.0 and Borland’s RDM provide prescriptive standards and processes, we must cater for human frailties in expression and comprehension.
 Authors often lack formal training in specifying requirements and may use unconstrained natural language which:

 - Introduces ambiguity, vagueness and subjectivity

 - Is not always clear, concise and coherent

 - Sometimes misses triggers, implied requirements and exceptions

 Non-standardized business and technical language in English doesn’t help.
 For example, the word “set” has 194 distinct uses: 58 as a noun, 126 as a verb and 10 as an adjective.
 The acronym ATM has 129 possible values.
 Then there are “doublespeak” examples (from Orwell’s book 1984) which deliberately disguise the literal meaning, such as “negative patient care outcome” (death), “career alternative enhancement programs” (layoffs) and “fiscal underachievers” (the poor).